jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 It was designed to run in the browser with a custom runtime downloading smaller modules, in parallel, as they were required.
 The aim here was to improve load times by parallelising the downloads and delaying download of the whole app until it was really needed.
-There is also an "optimizer" which allowed the modules to be bundled and minified for production.
+There is also an "optimizer" which allowed the modules to be bundled and minified for production (does this sound [familiar](https://www.snowpack.dev/)?).

 Here's what an AMD module looks like: